-That ugly couch you inherited saved you from having to buy a new one; it's still in good shape, but you're perplexed at how to decorate around it to make it more pleasing to the eye.
-When you need to make do with what you have, it’s time to accessorize and disguise.
+That ugly couch you inherited saved you from having to plunk down megabucks to buy a new one.
+While the ugly piece really is still in good shape, you're perplexed at how to decorate around it to make it more pleasing to the eye as you wonder if that's even a possibility.
+When you need to make do with what you have, it's time to disguise -- and accessorize.

 Video of the Day

 With a patterned sofa, choose one of the colors you like in the pattern or the one you dislike the least.
 Most patterns typically have at least one neutral color that you can elevate with a shiny metallic.
 Beige plays off gold, white and gray work with silver and brown with copper.

 For a sofa with one solid neutral color -- rejoice because you have endless possibilities.
 Pull a favorite accent color from a nearby rug, lamp, curtains or wall art that you can repeat on the sofa with pillows and a throw.

 A sofa in one solid hideous color is a little trickier to work with.
 Start with some pattern-rich neutral fabrics to draw attention away from the upholstery.
 Consult a color wheel to explore options for other tints, tones and shades of said hideous color that appear less ugly or to find harmonious accent colors.

 Look for items you may already have around the house to decorate on and around your ugly couch.
 Look for such items as: